Clio Renault Sport: Clio II RS (172 Gen 1/Phase 1)

-The 172 also featured interior changes over the standard car, including Half Leather, Half Alcantara seats embossed with the RenaultSport logo and the car also came standard with manually controlled Air Conditioning.
+The 172 also featured interior changes over the standard car, including half leather, half alcantara seats embossed with the RenaultSport logo and equipped with side-impact airbags.
+The car also came standard with manually controlled air conditioning and a Radiosat 6010: 60W RDS radio, with a 6 disc multi-changer positioned underneath the passenger seat.

+Upon its initial release to the UK market in January 2000, the 172 was only available in 647 Titanium Silver.
+However, six months later in June 2000, Renault would introduce four new metallic paints as an optional extra; 377 Sunflower Yellow, D44 Odyssey Blue, 676 Pearl Black, and B76 Flame Red.
+Following on from this in January of 2001, Renault would then replace the 647 Titanium Silver with the new 640 Iceberg Silver, which was also the primary colour option for the Phase 1 Renaultsport Clio V6.

-A limited edition of the Phase 1 172 was produced and known as the Clio 172 Exclusive.
-It was limited to 172 units, all 172 of this "Exclusive" edition were 296 Scarab Green, featured BBS alloy wheels and a full-leather interior as opposed to the half-leather half Alcantara seats featured in the standard car.
+A limited edition of the Phase 1 172 was introduced in February 2001, known as the Clio 172 Exclusive.
+It was limited to 172 units, all of which were painted in 296 Scarab Green, featuring BBS alloy wheels and a 'Dune Grey' full-leather interior, as opposed to the half-leather half-alcantara seats featured in the standard car.
+Each Exclusive also came with a door-sill tread step featuring the RenaultSport logo and the individual vehicle number.